Angika: Anga region

 Angika is mainly spoken in south-eastern Bihar, including most of Munger, the whole of Bhagalpur division and some south eastern parts of Purnia division along with the Santhal Pargana division of Jharkhand.
 Its speakers number around 15 million people.
 The region where Angika is spoken is popularly known as Anga, Ang Pradesh and Angika-Belt.

 Apart from Bihar and Jharkhand states of India, it is also spoken in the Morang district of Nepalese Terai as a minority language.
 1.9% people of Morang returned Angika as their mother tongue during the 2011 Nepal census.

 Angika culture

 Festival

 Mansa Puja (Vishari Puja), the folk festival of Anga Region, celebration in Deepnagar Chowk, Bhagalpur.

 Festivals are the core part cultural part of the community.
 Anga celebrates the festivals of all daith with great enthusiasm and zeal.
 However, Manasa Puja (Based on Behula Vishahari folklore) and Kali Puja are two examples of intangible cultural heritage of the region.
-Apart from these, Durga Puja, Saraswati Puja, Chhath Puja, Biswakarma Puja, Basanti Puja, Holi, Guru Poornima, Eid and Karma-Dharma puja too hold a great significance for the region.
+Apart from these, Durga Puja, Saraswati Puja, Chhath Puja, Biswakarma Puja, Kali Puja, Basanti Puja, Holi and Karma-Dharma puja too hold a great significance for the region.